-I’ve explained projected expenses on the blog many times however even these are unrelate to a budget list.
+I’ve often explained projected expenses on the blog; however, even these are unrelated to a budget list.

-Starting with a basic bare bones budget is great if it’s a starting point to drive your money motivation.
+Starting with a basic bare-bones budget is excellent if it’s a starting point to drive your money motivation.

-I’ve found over the years that readers who do start with a simple budget printable that the need for more information builds.
+Over the years, readers who start with a simple budget printable need more information builds.

 - Seasonal Clothing

-This may sound tedious however it’s a smart way to increasing knowledge about spending needs vs. wants.
+The task may sound tedious; however, it’s an intelligent way to increase knowledge about spending needs vs. wants.

 It also gives you an idea of the costs involved so you can save for them as monthly projected expenses.